Evergy employees helping to build a fence

 Congratulations to 2025 Evergy Hometown Grant recipients

-These grants will help seven non-profit agencies across our service area by providing up to $10,000 for community improvement projects.
+These grants will help non-profit agencies across our service area by providing up to $10,000 for community improvement projects.

-This year’s theme is Energize Our Environment.
-Each organization will receive their grant for an environmentally-focused project.
-The recipients were chosen from seven regions in the Evergy service area.
+Regional Grant Recipients: The recipients were chosen from seven regions in the Evergy service area.
 The recipients, regions, and their projects are:

 Wonder Workshop Children's Museum